HikariTJU/LD/README.md

 This is the code for our paper:
  - [Localization Distillation for Object Detection](https://arxiv.org/abs/1911.08287)

-LD is the extension of knowledge distillation on localization task which utilizes the learned bbox distributions to transfer the localization dark knowledge from teacher to student.
+LD is the extension of knowledge distillation on localization task, which utilizes the learned bbox distributions to transfer the localization dark knowledge from teacher to student.

 LD stably improves over GFocalV1 about ~0.8 AP and ~1 AR100 without adding any computational cost!